-In Tuscany this is a sausage made primarily from leftover pork cuttings -- cartilage, snippets of meat, and so on, which are stuffed into the skin of the animal and cooked.
-Therefore, in appearance it somewhat resembles a porchetta, the roast pork done whole over a spit.
-However, the taste is quite different and rather particular; people generally make sure their guests like it before offering it.
+In Tuscany, this is a sausage made primarily from leftover pork cuttings -- cartilage, snippets of meat, and so on, which are stuffed into the skin of the animal and cooked.
+Therefore, in appearance, it somewhat resembles a porchetta, the roast pork done whole over a spit.
+However, the taste is quite different and rather particular; people make sure their guests like it before offering it.

 WHAT WILL YOU NEED TO MAKE COLD CUTS AT HOME?

 - The meat, which should be top quality lean pork, if possible from an animal that was raised organically.

 - Pork fat.
 Again, top quality and quite fresh.

 - Salt.
 I'd go with sea salt.
 In Italy, it's called Sale Marino and is sold in coarse and fine grinds.
 Non-marine salt will work so long as it's pure salt, without additives.
 The fine grind will likely be better in fillings; when you're salting a cut from the outside either will work though I might go with fine.